sjsu-library/unionist/_items/unionist--text-0398.md

 subject: The Unionist
 type: Text
 category: Negative notice
-article.type:
+articleType:
 volume:
 issue:
-transcription: "<em>Metamorphosis.</em>—The paper formerly called “the Unionist,” published at Brookline, Ct. [sic]<br>comes out under the name of “Windham County Whig,” and says it is to be devoted<br>principally to politics.
-It was established to support Miss Prudence Crandall’s<br>school, and to oppose her opposers.<br>"
+transcription: "<em>Metamorphosis.</em>—The paper formerly called “the Unionist,” published at Brookline, Ct. [sic] <br>comes out under the name of “Windham County Whig,” and says it is to be devoted <br>principally to politics.
+It was established to support Miss Prudence Crandall’s <br>school, and to oppose her opposers. <br>"
 scholarlyNotes: I feel this is incorrect, as Garrison and others make reference to issues of <em>The Unionist</em> much later than this.
 commentary: I feel this is incorrect, as Garrison and others make reference to issues